m-Py/bayesEd/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-3-1.png)

 The function `visualize_prior` is the first function from the package `bayesEd` that we are using; it simply draws the hypotheses.
 I called the function without specifying any arguments (see `?visualize_prior` for a description of all parameters that can be passed).
 In this case by default, the function assumes a Cauchy alternative hypothesis.
 The shape of the Cauchy distribution is described by a scaling parameter *r*; it describes the proportion of probability mass that lies between −*r* and *r*.
-The default scaling parameter is $\\frac{\\sqrt{2}}{2} \\approx 0.71$, which is the also the default setting in the package `BayesFactor`.
+The default scaling parameter is sqrt2/2 ≈ 0.71, which is the also the default setting in the package `BayesFactor`.
 The following plot illustrates the scaling parameter:

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)